sergiodxa/remix-utils/README.md

 This will mark the route as requiring JS hydration.

-In same cases, a route may need or not JS, based on the data the loader returned, as an example, if you have a component to purchase an product, but only authenticated users can see it, you don't need JS until the user is authenticated.
-In that case you can make `hydrate` be a function receiving your loader data.
+In some cases, a route may need JS based on the data the loader returned.
+For example, if you have a component to purchase a product, but only authenticated users can see it, you don't need JS until the user is authenticated.
+In that case, you can make `hydrate` be a function receiving your loader data.

 ```ts
 export let handle = {